confluence/python-textbok/python_notes/Python_Basics.rst

 to try what you have learnt by writing an actual program.
 You can only learn how to program by actually doing it yourself.

+Each chapter contains several exercises to help you practice.
+Solutions are found at the end of the chapter.

 ..
 Todo:: removed learning objectives; possibly they should be added
           to all the chapters.
 Move the bit about being able to run code, etc. to end of next subsection.